Representation Review

 • communicate with community organisations and special interest groups within the community

-• undertake any other responsibilities that are delegated to it by the Council.
+• undertake any other responsibilities that are delegated to it by the Council

-What happens following the hearing?
+What happens following the Local Government Commision Hearings?

 Will rates decrease if the number of elected members is reduced?